-My research and writing focuses on the histories of Native American and African American people from the eighteenth century to the Present.
-I am particularly interested in the rich history of the Cherokee people, Native American history in the Southeast, and environmental history.
+My research and writing focuses on the histories of Indigenous people and African Americans from the eighteenth century to the present.
+I am particularly interested in the rich history of the Cherokee people, Indigenous history in the Mountain South and throughout the Southeast, and environmental history.
 My work is devoted to narrating the past in ways that connect with issues of social justice, environmental sustainability, and racial and gender equality.

 You can also find me on twitter, Facebook, tumblr, and at VCU

 The United States in the midst of a serious, and sometimes violent, conversation about how we commemorate the past.
 With my colleague, Michael Dickinson, "The Power of Empty Pedestals" in The Bitter Southerner reflects on this moment and its potential for the future.

 Indigenous History from Origins to Removal

 “Native Southerners tries to rectify prejudices and limitations by focusing on the histories of Indian tribes in the South with an emphasis upon their own stories.
 Gregory D. Smithers’s use of oral histories is a highlight of his work, and he also covers the ongoing reality of climate change in the development of southern tribes.
 Many themes emerge, but one—the endless effort to maintain communal identity in the face of colonization, disease, and displacement—is most powerful.” —Tim Kaine, U.S. Senator from Virginia